-The permitted activities include pasteurisation, separation and storage of digested sludge on site in purposebuilt covered tanks.
-Operators who wish to further treat pasteurised separated sludge digestate fibre by drying can do so if the dryer is fitted with a designed and maintained abatement system.
+The permitted activities included pasteurisation, separation and storage of digestate on site in purpose-built covered tanks and lagoons.
+Operators who wish to further treat pasteurised separated digestate fibre by drying can do so if the dryer is fitted with a designed and maintained abatement system.
+Operators can also treat pasteurised digestate fibre by composting but must manage the process to promote aerobic composting.

-Digestate pasteurisation and storage tanks and equipment shall be regularly inspected and maintained.
-Prior to operation all critical infrastructure shall be validated by a chartered engineer and that validation report together with a commissioning plan submitted to the Environment Agency.
+Digestate pasteurisation and storage must occur in purpose-built covered and maintained lagoons or tanks with appropriately engineered abatement that shall be inspected and maintained.
+Prior to operation, all critical infrastructure shall be validated by a chartered engineer and that validation report together with a commissioning plan will be submitted to the Environment Agency.

 All emission abatement equipment shall be designed by a qualified engineer and be suitable in capacity and type to treat emissions.
-All abatement technology must be inspected and maintained as per design specification.
+All abatement technology must be rigorously inspected and maintained as per design specification.

-There must be adequate storage capacity available during periods of time when land is not accessible for the storage or spreading of sludge, so that compliance with the rules is maintained throughout.
+Consideration must be given to operational capacity and there must be adequate storage capacity available during periods of time when land is not available for the spreading of digestate, so that compliance with the rules and their limits is maintained throughout.
+The operator shall have contingency measures in place to slow waste acceptance if necessary.